-Constitutional Questions:
+Essential Questions:

-- When and why can the government limit speech-and when can't it? - Does the First Amendment protect hate speech? - Why does the First Amendment of the U.S. Constitution protect Freedom of Speech? - · Can the government limit certain expressive behaviors, like flag burning? - How has the protection of speech changed over time?
+- How does the First Amendment of the US Constitution protect the Freedom of Speech? - When and why can the government limit certain types of speech? - · How has the protection of speech changed over time?

 Objectives:

 - Students will be able to analyze controversies involving the First Amendment provision protecting freedom of speech. - Students will be able to evaluate competing interpretations of the First Amendment provision protecting freedom of speech. - Students will be able to apply varying interpretations of the First Amendment provision protecting freedom of speech to controversial issues involving speech. - Students will be able to identify high and low value varieties of speech. - Students will be able identify conditions under which speech can be limited.